 - Works well with others to share lessons learned.

-- Understands the attitudes, perceptions, and beliefs of Gulf communities and/or stakeholders.
+- Understands the attitudes, perceptions, and needs of Gulf communities and/or stakeholders.

 - Engages communities/stakeholders with relevant climate and resilience outreach information/materials.